PelionIoT/ref-wem-webapp/README.md

 ## Workplace Environmental Monitor Webapp

-This web application collects temperature, humidity, and light level sensor data from one or more [Workplace Environment Monitor](https://github.com/ARMmbed/ref-wem) devices and displays the data in live charts.
+This web application collects temperature, humidity and light level sensor data from one or more [Workplace Environment Monitor](https://github.com/ARMmbed/ref-wem) devices and displays the data in live charts.
 The application is written in Python 2 using Django and Pinax.

-We are planning to upgrade to Python 3 in the future but right now this is only supported under Python 2.
+We are planning to upgrade to Python 3 in the future, but right now, only Python 2 supports this web application.

 ### Getting started